 Housing is a basic human right, essential for the well-being of all mankind.
-The 1995 Constitution of the Republic of Uganda, under the General Social and Economic Objectives guarantees to fulfill the fundamental rights of all Ugandans to social justice, economic development, enjoying rights and opportunities and access to clean and safe water, health and decent shelter amongst others.
+The 1995 Constitution of the Republic of Uganda, under the General Social and Economic Objectives, guarantees to fulfill the fundamental rights of all Ugandans to social justice, economic development, enjoying rights and opportunities, and access to clean and safe water, health, and decent shelter amongst others.
 The African Charter on Human and People’s Rights (1986) recognizes the right to adequate housing and shelter as enshrined in the Universal Declaration of Human Rights In the same vain, the East African Community Treaty also recognizes the right to adequate housing.
-The Government of Uganda recognizes the strategic social and economic importance of housing in the national economy and particularly to the socio economic transformation of the country as highlighted in Vision 2040.
-It is the Government’s policy to ensure that every family lives in a decent and affordable house that meets the necessary requirements of safety, security of tenure, health, privacy and protection from weather adversities.
+The Government of Uganda recognizes the strategic social and economic importance of housing in the national economy and particularly to the socio-economic transformation of the country as highlighted in Vision 2040.
+It is the Government’s policy to ensure that every family lives in a decent and affordable house that meets the necessary requirements of safety, security of tenure, health, privacy, and protection from weather adversities.

-The national occupancy density is estimated at 1.1 household per housing unit, giving a total backlog of 710,000 housing units.
+The national occupancy density is estimated at 1.1 households per housing unit, giving a total backlog of 710,000 housing units.
 There is also an estimated backlog of 900,000 housing units as a result of sub-standard houses and structures which were never meant for human habitation.
 Out of a total backlog of 1.6 million housing units, about 210,000 units are in urban areas while 1.395 million units are in rural areas.
-The annual need for new housing for the entire country is estimated at 200,000(two hundred housing units) of which 135,000 are in rural and 65,000 in urban areas resulting from the population growth of 3.2% and 5.1%urbanization.
-The estimated construction rate of reasonably good houses is estimated at 40,000 housing units in the rural areas and 20,000 in urban areas.
-This creates a deficit of 140,000 houses nationally of which 95,000 are in rural areas and 45,000 in urban areas.
-This shortage does not include the backlog of 1,600,000 housing units carried forward.
-By 2022, Uganda’s population is projected to be about 45 million people.
-With the current household size of five (5) persons, the housing need resulting from population growth will be about three million housing units.
+The annual need for new housing for the entire country is estimated at 200,000(two hundred housing units) of which 135,000 are in rural and 65,000 in urban areas resulting from the population growth rate of 3.5% and urbanization rate of 20% (2021).